zachpino/digidevf17/week3/pillow.md

 Enter the following text to create the resizing logic.

 ```
+#import necessary dependencies
 import os, sys
-import Image
+from PIL import Image

-# variables for resizing
+#access what user entered for overall size and convert to integers
-width = sys.argv[1]
+width = int(sys.argv[1])
-height = sys.argv[2]
+height = int(sys.argv[2])

-# work through a loop of all of the input images
+#create tuple
+size = (width, height)

+#access all image files user entered
 for infile in sys.argv[3:]:

-    # remove extension from filename
+    #subtract extension from filename and add .thumbnail
-    filename = os.path.splitext(infile)[0]
-    outfile = filename + ".thumbnail"
+    outfile = os.path.splitext(infile)[0] + ".thumbnail"
+    #make sure the above line worked...
     if infile != outfile:
         try:
-            # open the image for editing
+            #open file for editing
             im = Image.open(infile)

-            #resize the image, with antialiasing turned on
-            im.thumbnail(width, height, Image.ANTIALIAS)
+            #resize to specified size
+            im.thumbnail(size)

-            #save the resized file as a .jpg
+            #save as jpeg
             im.save(outfile, "JPEG")

-            #success
-            print("Thumbnail created!")

         except IOError:
-            #error
-            print("Cannot create thumbnail")
+            #let user know in event of error
+            print("cannot create thumbnail for", infile)

 ```

+The program will only resize *down*.
 Run the program like so...

 ```
 python resize.py 200 100 ~/Desktop/someimage.jpg
 ```